 Information and resources

-The foundation is here to help people affected by problem gambling, as well as their families and friends.
+The foundation is here to help people affected by gambling harm, as well as their families and friends.
 We are also responsible for fostering greater understanding and awareness of the concept of responsible gambling in the wider community.

-Our work can be broadly categoried in to the following areas:
+Our work can be broadly categorised into the following areas:

-Providing high-quality support services to Victorians affected by gambling is one of the foundation's top priorities.
-We fund a network of organisations across Victoria to deliver integrated problem gambling treatment and support services to people with gambling problems, their families and communities at risk.
+Providing high-quality support services for Victorians affected by gambling is one of the foundation's top priorities.
+We fund a network of organisations across Victoria to deliver integrated gambling treatment and support services for people experiencing gambling problems, their families and communities at risk.
 Our range of services include telephone, face-to-face, online and financial counselling, advice and information.

-Our community education and prevention programs include statewide advertising campaigns, local community education activities, special events like Responsible Gambling Awareness Week, a schools education program and sports program and working with venues to help create safer gambling environments.
+Our community education and prevention programs include statewide awareness campaigns, local community education activities, special events like Responsible Gambling Awareness Week, programs for schools and local sporting clubs and work with venues to help create safer gambling environments.

-The community education and prevention programs sets out to foster a culture of responsible gambling and increase community understanding of the risks and signs of problem gambling.
+The community education and prevention programs aims to improve community understanding of the risks and potential harms from gambling.

-The foundation's innovative research program provides a strong evidence base to help us better understand problem gambling.
+The foundation's innovative research program provides a strong evidence base to help us better understand gambling-related harm.
 This knowledge is used to develop effective prevention and intervention strategies.